RareFormLabs/craft-inertia/README.md

 Be sure to follow the installation instructions for the [client-side framework](https://inertiajs.com/client-side-setup) you use.

+> [!IMPORTANT]
-## Required Reading
+> ## Required Reading

-The [Inertia documentation](https://inertiajs.com) is a must-read to understand the protocol, the responsibilities of this adapter, and how to use Inertia on the client-side.
+> The [Inertia documentation](https://inertiajs.com) is a must-read to understand the protocol, the responsibilities of this adapter, and how to use Inertia on the client-side.
 The following sections will explain how to use this adapter, but assume you have a basic understanding of Inertia.

 ## Defining Pages